HTTPArchive/almanac.httparchive.org/src/content/en/2019/security.md

 <br/>

-Less than 15% of mobile and desktop pages are issuing a HSTS with the minimum requirement of a max-age directive.
+Less than 15% of mobile and desktop page are issuing a HSTS with a max-age directive.
+This is a minimum requirement for a valid policy.
 Fewer still are including subdomains in their policy with the includeSubDomains directive and even fewer still are HSTS preloading.
-Looking at the median value for a HSTS max-age we can see that on both desktop and mobile it is 15768000, a strong configuration.
+Looking at the median value for a HSTS max-age, for those that do use this, we can see that on both desktop and mobile it is 15768000, a strong configuration.

 <br/>